justonian/iam-credentials-api/README.md

 ```
 {
-    "APIGATEWAY_AWS_CONTAINER_CREDENTIALS_FULL_URI": "https://ygefc1fgof.execute-api.us-west-2.amazonaws.com/prod/sessions/11100/cluster/alpha/project/abc",
+    "APIGATEWAY_AWS_CONTAINER_CREDENTIALS_FULL_URI": "https://uwulcdei61.execute-api.us-east-1.amazonaws.com/prod/sessions/1321/cluster/alpha/project/abc",
-    "LOCALHOST_AWS_CONTAINER_CREDENTIALS_FULL_URI": "http://localhost:9999/sessions/11100/cluster/alpha/project/abc",
+    "LOCALHOST_AWS_CONTAINER_CREDENTIALS_FULL_URI": "http://localhost:9999/prod/sessions/1321/cluster/alpha/project/abc",
-    "AWS_CONTAINER_AUTHORIZATION_TOKEN": "6c2ccc8a-b039-481e-80b7-82e6116e1497"
+    "AWS_CONTAINER_AUTHORIZATION_TOKEN": "c8f16d73-7152-43a8-97fc-14f2575308fb"
 }
 ```
-**As part of the setup on each compute/worker node, you will need to append an additional query string parameter *clusterNodeId* value to the end of the LOCALHOST_AWS_CONTAINER_CREDENTIALS_FULL_URI.** This will ensure each node uses a unique IAM role session name to better track audit history of each node's activity.
+**As part of the setup on each compute/worker node, you will need to append an additional query string parameter *roleSessionName* value to the end of the LOCALHOST_AWS_CONTAINER_CREDENTIALS_FULL_URI.** This will ensure each node uses a unique IAM role session name to better track audit history of each node's activity.
 This is used as the IAM role session name allowing activity logging, auditing, and revocation for a specific cluster node.

+*To fully support all revocation scenarios, the roleSessionName string is recommended to be the following structure: clusterName-userId-clusterNodeId.*

 Set the following two variables on each of the worker nodes:

-AWS_CONTAINER_CREDENTIALS_FULL_URI="http://localhost:9999/sessions/11100/cluster/alpha/project/abc?clusterNodeId=phoenix"
+AWS_CONTAINER_CREDENTIALS_FULL_URI="http://localhost:9999/sessions/11100/cluster/alpha/project/abc?roleSessionName=clusterName-userId-clusterNodeId"

 *You should always use the localhost API endpoint provided in the return response from the creation session call along with the appended cluster node ID query string parameter.*